developmentseed/data-team-workflow/app/posts/s1-workflow/1-0-workflow/index.md

 Alongside the technical workflow customization during project development, [quality assurance](/workflow/quality-assurance/) and [continuous communication](/workflow/continuous-communication/) ensure the training data aligns with the partner’s expectations.

-In the following sections about our workflow processes, you can find more details:
+In the following sections about our workflow processes, you can find more details;

 - [Data input](/workflow/data-input/)
 - [Data exploration and engineering](/workflow/data-exploration-and-engineering/)